thecodekitchen/terraform-k8s-example/README.md

 ## Deploy a Helm Chart (experimental)

 You can deploy a Helm chart by specifying a name for it in the CHART_NAME variable in your repository variables (not secrets).
 Then, run the deploy-helm action for your desired platform.
 That's it!

+If you would like to deploy a custom Helm chart, simply upload its root directory into your repository and set the CHART_NAME variable to 'app'.